Skip to content

 How do Toronto’s parks actually function?

-A civic-research project that reads every park in the city through two complementary lenses — Jane Jacobs’ urban vitality and an ecological-comfort framework — and tries to make the tradeoffs between them visible.
+A civic-research project that reads every park in the city through two complementary lenses: Jane Jacobs’ urban vitality and an ecological-comfort framework, trying to make the tradeoffs between them visible.
 Not a ranking.
 An interactive atlas of how different kinds of parks do different urban jobs.

 We translate that intuition into measurable proxies: edge activation, connectivity, amenity diversity, enclosure, natural comfort, and border-vacuum risk.